-d.
-Pending revisions to www.DWD.Wisconsin.gov and www.WisconsinApprenticeship.org Mr. Johnson explained that DWD will revise its entire website by the end of the year to make all pages more intuitive for all user groups.
-The Bureau requested that the redesign retain all content.

 e.
-Apprenticeship Completion Award Program (ACAP)

-Mr. Johnson reported that the program continues to receive strong bipartisan support from the state legislature and is appreciated by sponsors and apprentices.
-He noted that the total amount of denied reimbursements will always exceed the total amount of accepted reimbursements because apprentices and sponsors submit all their costs to qualify for the maximum reimbursement of \$1,000.
+Pending revision to DWD and BAS websites

+Mr. Joshson explained that DWD will revise its entire website and all webpages within it by the end of the year.
+The objective is to make all pages more intuitive for all user groups.

 f.
+Apprenticeship Completion Award Program

+Mr. Johnson reported that ACAP continues to receive strong bi-partisan support in the state legislature.
+He reviewed the current reimbursement statistics and noted that denied reimbursements will always exceed approved reimbursements because apprentices often request more than the maximum award.

+g.
 Other